Accessibility Plan

 Youth Opportunities Unlimited (YOU) strives to meet the needs of its employees and customers with disabilities and is working diligently to remove and prevent barriers to accessibility.

 YOU is a non-profit registered charitable organization serving young people ages 16 to 30.
-Our youth clients come from all walks of life; many have experienced trauma, homelessness and other social challenges including unemployment, precarious housing, and lack of skills training.
+The youth clients YOU serves come from all walks of life; many have experienced trauma, homelessness and other social challenges including unemployment, precarious housing, and lack of skills training.
 YOU endeavours to serve our youth clients with sensitivity and inclusiveness in a wraparound approach.
 YOU focuses on positive youth development and engagement to support youth in reaching their potential.
 We apply a similar philosophy with staff practices.

 Section One: Past Achievements to Remove and Prevent Barriers